 |Celtic/Ambetter from Alabama||0.86%|

-Keep in mind that these average rate increases are for full-price plans.
-However, 97% the Alabama’s Marketplace enrollees are receiving premium tax credits that cover some or all of their monthly premium costs.10
+Keep in mind that these average rate increases are for full-price (unsubsidized) plans.
+However, very few enrollees pay full price.
+Nearly all (97%) of Alabama’s Marketplace enrollees are receiving premium tax credits that cover some or all of their monthly premium costs.13

 If the cost of your current plan is increasing for next year, you can explore other plans in the exchange that may be less expensive and offer similar benefits.
 Open enrollment (November 1 through January 15) is your opportunity to switch to a different plan.